vmware-tanzu/velero/site/content/docs/main/how-velero-works.md

 The default name of a restore is `<BACKUP NAME>-<TIMESTAMP>`, where `<TIMESTAMP>` is formatted as *YYYYMMDDhhmmss*.
 You can also specify a custom name.
 A restored object also includes a label with key `velero.io/restore-name` and value `<RESTORE NAME>`.

 By default, backup storage locations are created in read-write mode.
 However, during a restore, you can configure a backup storage location to be in read-only mode, which disables backup creation and deletion for the storage location.
 This is useful to ensure that no backups are inadvertently created or deleted during a restore scenario.

+You can optionally specify restore hooks to be executed during a restore or after resources are restored.
+For example, you might need to perform a custom database restore operation before the database application containers start.
+[More about restore hooks][11].

 ## Backup workflow